Feet on the Ground in London

 Our first splurge was the hop-on-hop-off bus.
 I know, touristy, right?
 I hear you; it’s not usually my thing either.
 But this was my first trip to London, and I wanted to get oriented both verbally and geographically for the coming week.
 While the theory is to jump on and off, our guide was funny and informative, so we opted to stay aboard for a whole circuit.
 Looking back on the week, we agreed this was the best way to start our adventure.

 With transport and food organized, we jotted down our list of must-sees and freebies; Show tickets, a few historical sights, Harrods food floor, the changing of the guard, a guided walk through the West End and Soho, and not the least of our goals, experience some local culture.
 Right, off to the pub to think this through.
 The pub is the backbone of London neighbourhood culture, and we wanted to experience as many of the diverse "neighbourhoods" as possible.
-We quickly realized pubs are the best place to spend those few minutes between docking one bike, and the system allowing you to take another.
+And, we quickly realized pubs are the best place to spend those few minutes between docking one bike, and the system allowing you to take another.
 Local culture was easy.
 Check!
 Next, the ticket booth in Leicester Square, where the expert staff talked us through our possibilities for shows in the West End, helping us to drill-down to something that would suit our mood and our budget.
-Tickets in hand, we began to weave our coming week around our new commitments, balancing our budget and our pace, and keeping an open mind to new experiences.
+Tickets in hand, we began to weave our coming week around our new commitments, balancing our budget and our pace, and keeping an open mind to unexpected experiences.

 London in a week, feasible or frustrating?
 Here’s the thing.
 The list of what I didn’t see and do is long, that's true!
 But that doesn’t matter to me.
 What does matter is that London is no longer an enigma for me.
 I have a favourite British cider-on-tap and I might be able to tell you which pub serves the best meat pies in town.
 I know how to find my way from Notting Hill to Buckingham Palace by bicycle in 20 minutes flat, and I’d choose the art-deco oyster bar in Harrods over a walk-through of the dingy rooftop terrace at Selfridges any day.
-I can confirm that there are no bad seats in the Criterion theatre, that I don’t ever have to see another codpiece that belonged to King Henry the VIII, and that the quiet overseers in the rooms of Kensington Palace are a wealth of knowledge, but you have to ask!
+I can confirm that there are no bad seats in the Criterion theatre, that I don’t ever have to see another codpiece that belonged to King Henry the VIII, and that the quiet overseers in the rooms of Kensington Palace are a wealth of knowledge, but you have to ask.
 Using a few tools, we shrunk London to a size that worked for us in the time frame that we had, so London wasn't just feasible in a week, it was fantastic!

 Hover over the pictures (or choose landscape on mobile) for more on my week in London.